MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-macOS.md

 ## Uninstalling PowerShell Core

-If you installed PowerShell with Homebrew, use this command to uninstall:
+If you installed PowerShell with Homebrew, use the following command to uninstall:

 ```sh
 brew cask uninstall powershell